simple-machines/kafka-tunnel/README.md

 ============
 Access kafka/zookeeper via ssh tunnel to consume and produce messages from your local machine

-After hours of unsuccessful searching for a solution to tunnel kafka instances inside of AWS/ec2 instances, I created my own little script.

 Requirements
 ------------
 You need python3 in order to use kafkatunnel.py